davide-caffaratti/mosaico-php-backend/README.md

 This has been forked from https://github.com/markalston/mosaico-php-backend which seems to be no-longer maintained and has been rewrited using static php classes with autoloader.

 It has been tested with mosaico 0.18.6 installed in /var/www/newsletter/ and with document root as /var/www/newsletter/ and the url app http://localhost/newsletter/ in my testing local server.
-If your apache setup is different you will probably have to change the urls and the paths in config.php.
+If your apache setup is different you will probably have to change the urls and the paths and the mysql configuration in your /backend-php/lib/config.inc.php.

+First, install and set up Mosaico.
+Then install these files on top of the Mosaico installation and create the database, using thr file cat_mosaico_tpl.sql, in your mysql server.

 Mosaico can be found at https://github.com/voidlabs/mosaico

-First, install and set up Mosaico.
-Then install these files on top of the Mosaico installation.

 ## Dependencies